unified-font-object/ufo-spec/contributing.md

 - The storage formats must be human readable and human editable.
 In practice this means that files should be plain text.
 The specification makes use of XML, but CSV, YAML and so on are all potentially acceptable.
 "Human readable and editable" does not necessarily mean "easy to manually edit."
 Rather, it means "if absolutely necessary, a user must be able to open the file and work on it without any tool beyond a plain text editor."
 The only exceptions to this are things that can't be represented with plain text, such as images.
 - Programmatic reading/writing of the storage format should be easy to implement, preferably with widely accessible, open libraries in multiple programming languages.

 If a storage format for the data that fits these requirements already exists, the existing format should be considered instead of inventing a new format.
 Likewise, if there is data with a similar structure already in the UFO specification, the previously defined structure should serve as a model format.
-For

 Additions to the the specification can be stored in several places: